daviddetorres/jscumm/docs/Creating_scenes.md

 Have fun!

-Making games can be long, tiring and even frustrating, so at least, have fun writing the scripts.
+You are writing a videgame, not a XML-based API for a legacy ERP... in Cobol!.
+Even though, making games can be long, tiring and even frustrating, so at least, have fun writing the scripts.

+Use jokes, irony, references to the games of the 90's (not only three headed monkeys, be more creative than me), break the 4th wall (if Dora the Explorer and Deadpool do it, why not you?)...

 You'll gain mental health and your players will notice it.